SEO

 Competition Analysis

-• What timeline is reasonable
+• What timeline is realistic?

 Search Intent Mismatch

-Sometimes you’re targeting the wrong keywords entirely.
+You might be targeting the wrong keywords entirely.

-Review search results for your target keywords:
+Look at actual search results for your keywords:

-• What type of content ranks?
+• What type of pages rank?

-• What do those pages offer?
+• What do they offer?

-• Does your content match that intent?
+• Does your content match what searchers actually want?

 Level 4 Diagnosis: Algorithmic and Penalty Issues